 The ECS elementary program is designed to provide students a solid academic foundation with a Biblical worldview.
-To obtain academic excellence while fostering a Biblical worldview in our students, ECS uses the A Beka curriculum for all academic classes in grades 1-4 and for mathematics in all grades.
-We implement BJUP Bible curriculum for all grades and for most academic subjects in grades 5-6.
+To obtain academic excellence while fostering a Biblical worldview in our students, ECS uses the A Beka curriculum for all academic classes in grades 1-3 and for mathematics in all grades.
+We implement BJUP Bible curriculum for all grades and for most academic subjects in grades 4 and above.

 ECS targets a 1 to 15 teacher-student ratio permitting us not only to instruct students academically but also to mentor them beyond the academic realm.

 To develop well-rounded young people, ECS supplements its Bible and academic instruction with numerous extracurricular activities:

 Chapel Program: the ECS administration oversees a weekly chapel program to promote our students’ spiritual well-being.
 Our “Hymn of the Month” program enhances our students’ knowledge of hymnology and underscores the Bible doctrines we teach daily in our classrooms.